somonesummers/demoMITgcm/README.txt

 conda env create -f environment.yml

 	This will install a new conda env, if it fails try to resolve these things, but hopefully it'll say it was successful.
+It this fails, please see my tips at the very bottom

 (if you want to re-save your new env, you can use
 	conda env export | grep -v "^prefix: " > environment.yml